FernandaFranco/201-HTML-and-CSS/notes.md

 - You can set overflow on a container to have it take up the remaining space within a row of floated elements.
 This is useful if your last element can take up the leftover space in a variable width layout.

+- Setting display to none will render the page as though the element does not exist. visibility: hidden; will hide the element, but the element will still take up the space it would if it was fully visible.

+- If the floated element is bigger than it's parent container, you may have to set the overflow property (auto or hidden).